-Researchers estimate that upwards of 18.8 million children in the US witness domestic violence across their lifetime (Hamby, Finkelhor, Tuner, & Ormrod, 2011).
+As many as ten million children and adolescents in the United States bear witness to domestic violence each year (American Academy of Child and Adolescent Psychiatry, 2019).
+The Centers for Disease Control and Prevention defines domestic violence or intimate partner violence as "physical violence, sexual violence, stalking, or psychological harm by a current or former partner or spouse" (Centers for Disease Control, 2018).
 Meta-analytic studies consistently find that children exposed to domestic violence are at a higher risk for emotional, social, and behavioral difficulties both in the short- and long-term (Evans, Davies, & DiLillo, 2008; Kitzmann, Gaylord, Holt, & Kenny, 2003; Wolfe, Crooks, Lee, McIntyre-Smith, & Jaffe, 2003).
 Children exposed to domestic violence experience additional stresses associated with the trauma of repeated separations, child custody battles, and isolation from extended family supports.
 Children exposed to domestic violence are also at a significantly higher risk for abuse and neglect (Fantuzzo & Mohr, 1999).